Maintenance

 -

-Connect the zero gas to the hosebarb on the LI-720 calibration shroud.
+Connect a zero gas to the hosebarb on the LI-720 calibration shroud.

 Set the flow rate to approximately 1 liter per minute.